-In NHT \cite{frenkel}, an additional degree of freedom $\Xi$ is introduced and one solves the equations \cite{frenkel}
+In NHT, an additional degree of freedom $\Xi$ is introduced and one solves the equations \cite{frenkel}

-where $\beta=1/{k_BT}$, $\Xi$ is a time dependent drag, $p_i$ is the momentum and ${\mathscr Q}$ is the coupling strength of the system with the thermostat.
-Essentially, in this case, the simulation is done in microcanonical ensemble \cite{frenkel,stoyanov} with modified Hamiltonian that provides averages equivalent to those of canonical ensemble with the original Hamiltonian.
+where $\beta=1/{k_BT}$, $\Xi$ is a time dependent drag, $\vec {p}_i$ is the momentum and $Q$ is the coupling strength between the system and the thermostat.
+Essentially, in this case, the simulation is done in microcanonical ensemble \cite{frenkel,stoyanov} with a modified Hamiltonian that provides averages equivalent to those of a canonical ensemble with the original Hamiltonian.
 The original energy function, that is constant in microcanonical ensemble, fluctuates in this method, as in the canonical ensemble.
 The constant of motion here is related to the Helmholtz free energy.
 Unless otherwise mentioned, for all our presented results the value of $Q$ was set to unity.

 As is clear by now, in this paper we provide results for the utility of NHT and DPDT with respect to the study of dynamic critical phenomena.
-Despite its problems, which are corrected to varying degrees in more recent versions \cite{allen}, NHT still remained popular for the study of transport in NVT ensemble.
-Of course, every hydrodynamic preserving thermostat has some disadvantage, e.g., DPDT suffer from temperature control problem.
+Despite its problems related to local momentum conservation, NHT still remained popular for the study of transport using NVT ensemble.
+Of course, every hydrodynamic preserving thermostat has some disadvantages, e.g., DPDT suffers from the temperature control problem.

 The rest of the paper is organized as follows.
 In Section II, we introduce the model.
 The results are presented in Section III.
 Finally, the paper is concluded in Section IV with a summary and discussion.